GSA/challenges-and-prizes/pages/challenge-gov-why-video.md

 And it can be a powerful pathway to working with the government.

-And here's the best part: Prize challenges are open and inclusive.
+And here's the best part: Prize challenges are open to all.

 Bring your diversity of thought, perspective, and ideas to catalyze true innovation.